ChugR/Adverb/scripts/adverbl/README.md

 The transmit times are in order from top to bottom and the settlement times are in order from bottom to top.

 This table will morph a little if one of the router is missing from the analysis.
-If log file D.log was not presented to Adverbl then the table would not make as much sense as when all logs are included.
+If log file D.log was not presented to Scraper then the table would not make as much sense as when all logs are included.